dkratzert/FinalCif/docs/loops.rst

 FinalCif is also able to edit loop data from a CIF file by clicking the "Edit Loops" button.
 Each loop has its own tab where the loop data is represented as a table.
-All fields changed by the user will turn pale red to indicate modifications and these are saved during the next file save.
+All fields changed by the user will turn pale blue to indicate modifications and these are saved during the next file save.

 Rows can be appended and deleted with a right click on a table.
 The right-click menu also allows to change the ordering of loop rows by moving a row up or down.